-The CCOQSSHE is the planning and policymaking group of the MVC Iligan Plant for the Quality Management System (QMS), Environmental Management System (EMS) and Occupational Safety and Health Management System (OSHMS).
+The Corporate Council of Quality, Security, Safety, Health, and Environment (CCOQSSHE) is the planning and policymaking group of the MVC Iligan Plant for the Quality Management System (QMS), Environmental Management System (EMS) and Occupational Safety and Health Management System (OSHMS).
 It provides the venue for discussion of all matters pertaining to quality, security, safety & health and environment through monthly meetings with representatives from the unions.
 The CCOQSSHE is the counterpart of DOLE's requirement for a company Health & Safety Committee and is composed of the IMS Management Representative, EHS Section, department heads, workers' representatives, and chairpersons of committees.

 The Industrial Peace Council (IPC) of the MVC Iligan Plant also serves as an avenue for participation of workers in policy and decision-making processes of the Company in so far as those processes will directly affect their rights, benefits and welfare, except those which are covered by collective bargaining agreements or are traditional areas of bargaining.
-The IPC is composed of representatives from the unions and management group, chairpersons of committees, and department representatives.
+The IPC is composed of representatives from the unions (rank & file, and supervisory), and management group, chairpersons of committees, and department representatives.
 The IPC is equivalent to the Labor Management Council as required by DOLE.
+In 2022, the IPC was awarded one of the Country's Outstanding Labor and Management Cooperation by NCMB-DOLE.